biopython/biopython.github.io/wiki/Biopython.md

 ### Download Current Release

-The latest release is Biopython 1.45, released on 22 March 2008.
+The latest release is Biopython 1.46, released on 29 June 2009.
 Get it from our [Download](Download "wikilink") page.

 See the [News page](News "wikilink") as well.